12 Different Types of Water Filters (With Pictures)

 7. Straw Filters

 Straw filters are light, portable, and easy to use.
 Even better, they’re very affordably priced.
 It’s a small cylinder with a mouthpiece at one end.
-You simply place the other end in your water source and drink through the straw.
+All you need to do is place the other end in your water source and drink through the straw.
 The water is filtered on its way to your mouth so it’s clean and delicious by the time you taste it.
 To make these more portable, some are designed to work inside of water bottles.

 8. Ultra-Violet Filters